 There are many wonderful apple cultivars available for both commercial and home growers.
 Growing a Ginger Gold apple tree provides fresh fruit even during the heat of summer, much earlier than most apple varieties.
 Most fruit is ripe and ready to pick by mid to late August.

-Trees attain 12 to 15 feet (3.6 to 4.5 m.) in height and are considered semi-dwarf plants, making them ideal for most landscapes and easy to harvest.
-There are also dwarf trees that grow just 8 feet (2.4 m.) tall with a similar spread.
+Trees attain 12 to 15 feet (4-4.5 m.) in height and are considered semi-dwarf plants, making them ideal for most landscapes and easy to harvest.
+There are also dwarf trees that grow just 8 feet (2 m.) tall with a similar spread.

 The spring flowers are white tinted with pink, usually opening in April.
 The fruit is yellowish gold when ripe, and large with creamy white flesh.
 The flavor is described as crisp and sweet-tart.

 Fruits have a natural resistance to browning.
 They are best eaten fresh but also make a nice sauce or dried fruit.
-Ginger Gold apples keep in cool temperatures for just 1 to 2 months.
+Ginger Gold apples keep in cool temperatures for just one to two months.

 Ginger Gold Cultivation

 Ginger Gold is a cross between Newtown Pippin and Golden Delicious and was developed by Ginger Harvey in Virginia.
 United States Department of Agriculture zones 4 to 8 are perfect for growing a Ginger Gold apple tree.

 This is a self-sterile tree that needs a pollinating companion such as Red Delicious or Honeycrisp.